phiflip/RoomComfortNode/scripts/04_NodeRed_Integration/readme.md

 Here, we will explore how to integrate The Things Network (TTN) with Node-Red to visualize and manage the data from our IoT devices.
 Node-Red is a powerful flow-based development tool for visual programming, particularly suited for IoT applications.

-## Prerequisites

-Before starting, ensure that you have the following installed on your system:

-- **Node.js**: Required for running Node-Red.
-- **Node-Red**: Install via npm.
--
 ## Installation Instructions

 1. **Install Node.js (Required for running Node-Red)**